Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

 Loftus Hall

-Built-in the 14th century, Loftus Hall is said to be one of the most popular haunted houses in Ireland.
-Perhaps due to a long-standing rumour that the house is haunted by the devil himself.
+Built in the 14th century, Loftus Hall is said to be one of the most famous haunted houses in Ireland.
+Perhaps due to a long-standing rumour that the devil himself haunts the house.
 As well as the ghost of the young girl who was said to have seen him.

-As the story goes, while Tottenham came to take care of the mansion in 1666 while the Loftus family were away on business.
-Anne, Charles Tottenhams’ young daughter from his first marriage accompanied them.
+As the story goes, Tottenham came to take care of the mansion in 1666 while the Loftus family were away on business.
+Anne, Charles Tottenham’s young daughter from his first marriage, accompanied them.

 Another Haunted Castle

-When the family welcomes an unexpected guest who arrived on a ship that docked not far from their mansion, Anne notices that the mysterious man has a cloven foot.
-It is said that the man suddenly escaped through the roof, Leaving behind a large hole that is actually shaped like him.
+When the family welcomes an unexpected guest who arrives on a ship that docked not far from their mansion, Anne notices that the mysterious man has a cloven foot.
+It is said that the man suddenly escaped through the roof, Leaving behind a large hole shaped like him.

 Nevertheless, the story does not stop there.
-It is believed that the hole that the mysterious guest left behind could never be properly repaired.
+It is believed that the hole that the mysterious guest left behind could never be repaired appropriately.
 The ghost of a young woman, presumed to be Anne Tottenham, and tourists even reported catching glimpses of her in 2011 when the house was opened for visitors.

 Charles Fort

-The legendary castles urban legend that is based in Charles Fort, Cork, has a bit of a Romeo and Juliet twist.
-According to the legend, the legendary castles of Charles Fort is haunted by the ghost of The White Lady.
-A woman who is said to have killed herself after her husband was murdered on their wedding night by her father who also committed suicide after the shock of losing his daughter.
+The legendary castle urban legend based in Charles Fort, Cork, has a bit of a Romeo and Juliet twist.
+According to the legend, the mythical castles of Charles Fort are haunted by the ghost of The White Lady.
+A woman is said to have killed herself after her husband was murdered on their wedding night by her father, who also committed suicide after the shock of losing his daughter.

 Another account of the legend states that the bride had been a local girl who married one of the foot soldiers at the Fort.
 They were supposed to spend their wedding night there.